Freddie Mac and Electronic Mortgages: Questions and Answers

 Freddie Mac is working with industry leaders that share our vision of an efficient, low-cost, and easier mortgage financing process for America's home buying families.
 We enjoy a wide variety of relationships with lenders, servicers, trade associations, title companies, service bureaus, and other members of the mortgage finance industry, as well as with technology providers who are increasingly essential to conducting electronic mortgage transactions.
 We are also working with industry electronic commerce groups such as the Mortgage Banker's Association's Mortgage Industry Standards Maintenance Organization (MISMO) and the Standards and Procedures for Electronic Records and Signatures (SPeRS).

-Documents such as the appraisal may already be accepted in electronic form and may be signed using an electronic signature (see Freddie Mac's Single-Family Seller/Servicer Guide for details).
+For other Sellers, please refer to Guide Exhibit 7, Electronic Loan Documents, for the forms eligible for electronic transactions.
 Freddie Mac plans to permit lenders to submit other electronic documents as we develop appropriate controls.
-Contact Freddie Mac if you are interested in sending us electronic documents.
+Contact Freddie Mac if you are interested in creating any other loan documents electronically and using electronic signatures on those documents.

 First, Freddie Mac Seller/Servicers, and custodians will be required to represent and warrant their compliance with Freddie Mac's requirements as set forth in our eMortgage Guide, including compliance with all applicable laws.
 The eMortgage Guide provides guidance for Seller/Servicers that wish to originate mortgage loans using electronic records and electronic signatures in lieu of paper documents and written signatures, and sell these electronic mortgages to Freddie Mac.
 The eMortgage Guide, along with other "Purchase Documents," address Freddie Mac's requirements for everything from creation to storage of electronic records used in connection with the creation of single-family mortgage loans eligible for sale to Freddie Mac.